pgrau/task/README.md

 1. Append the domain events to Event Store
 2. Execute subscribers subscribed to domain events
 3. Publish all domain event to message queue

+###  🔦 Test

+This project contain unit and integration test and we cover 100% of code on domain and application layers.

+You can execute the code coverage with the follow command:

+`./build.sh metrics`

+The report is generated on `metrics` folder with HTML format